 Yes, I have weekday evening slots available and limited weekend availability.

-After your free 20 minute consultation and if we decide we are a good match, you will schedule your first appointment with me over the phone and subsequent weekly or biweekly sessions will be scheduled in person at the end of each session.
+After your free 20 minute consultation and if we decide we are a good match, you will schedule your first appointment with me over the phone and subsequent weekly or biweekly sessions will be scheduled at the end of each session.

 I understand that things come up and you may need to occasionally reschedule.
 Please call 24 hours or more in advance of your appointment if you need to cancel.
 You may call my voicemail 24 hours a day, seven days a week to cancel an appointment.